Gorilla-Lab-SCUT/TTAC/cifar/README.md

 # TTAC on CIFAR10/100

 TTAC on CIFAR-10/100 under common corruptions or natural shifts.
-Our implementation is based on [repo](https://github.com/vita-epfl/ttt-plus-plus/tree/main/cifar) and therefore requires some similar preparatory work.
+Our implementation is based on [repo](https://github.com/vita-epfl/ttt-plus-plus/tree/main/cifar) and therefore requires some similar preparation processes.

 ### Requirements